koajs/bigpipe-example/README.md

 Each pagelet is generally self-contained, meaning it has its own HTML, JS, CSS.

 The major downside to BigPipe is that it requires Javascript on the client and HTTP caching is pretty much impossible.
-BigPipe should be used only for dynamic content (ie not static pages or pages only visitors see).
+BigPipe should be used only for dynamic content.

 ## Koa